How To Measure Vertical Jump (With Or Without Equipment)

 How To Measure A Vertical Jump With A Force Plate

-A force plate is a popular option for strength coaches as they can gather a variety of trackable data about their athletes such as total force output and rate of force development.
+A force plate is an advanced tool widely used in conditioning research and sports medicine to provide support for coaches and athletes seeking detailed performance metrics.
+It is a popular option for strength coaches as they can gather a variety of trackable data about their athletes, such as total force output and rate of force development.

 1. Athlete Stands On Force Plate